ayaka14732/llama-2-jax/README.md

 # JAX Implementation of LLaMA

-This project is a well-crafted JAX implementation of [LLaMA](https://arxiv.org/abs/1910.13461).
+This project is the JAX implementation of [LLaMA](https://arxiv.org/abs/1910.13461).

+This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).

 This project is inspired by [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax).